Pennsylvania Roads - PA 309 - S. of I-78

 The SB beginning of the southernmost freeway section.
 PA 378 takes over the Bethlehem Pike from PA 309 when it begins in Center Valley.

-New white sign, old white sign.
+New white sign, old white signs (ignore the camouflaged ad).
 Just because there are U-turns doesn't mean the sign needs to be white - the first one is leading to Stump Road and thus should be a typical green color.

-It's very refreshing to see AASHTO change its mind on single-state US highways, but no, this is just error by association, at the northern end of the multiplex with US 202.
-The cross street is PA 463, making this a five-way intersection.
+It's very refreshing to see AASHTO change its mind on single-state US highways, but no, this is just error by association, at the northern end of the former multiplex with US 202.
+The cross street is PA 463, making this a five-way intersection, hence the need for extra arrows.
+But when there's more than one arrow, the word "ONLY" isn't supposed to apply, even if they both point in the same general direction.

 The Airport Square shopping center has gone the opposite direction from PennDOT, first demoting PA 309 to a mere NJ 309 (and a narrow one, at that), and then demoting US 202 to PA 202.
 As you can see, this is right by the PA 463 intersection, and what you can't see is that this is courtesy Scott Colbert.